Trip25/100daysofcode/README.md

 We'll post more updates on individual roles as we have them.
 Don't hesitate to reach out if you have any questions or concerns 🙂

+17:33 Official Offer letter and contract from KFC

 ### Thoughts:

 ### Links to work / resources: